anav5704/cli-quiz-game/README.md

 # CLI Quote Quiz 🕹️

 This is a simple terminal-based quiz based on some quotes my friends have said.
-The game is multiple choice game of 5 questions and it ends if you get 1 wrong.
+The game is a multiple-choice game of 5 questions and it ends if you get 1 wrong.

 ## Libraries Used